Île-de-France Mobilités

 Île-de-France Mobilités (/fr/; IDFM) is a governmental authority (EPA) that controls and coordinates the different public transport companies operating in Paris and the rest of Île-de-France.
 In this capacity, it issues operating contracts for the various services, owns the buses and rolling stock used on those services, and acts as the main financing body for transport projects in the region.
 It coordinates the operation of RATP Group, SNCF, and the nearly 90 Optile-affiliated bus companies.

 The origins of the organization can be traced back to the Syndicat des Transports Parisiens (STP), which was created by the French Government in 1959 to coordinate the various operations in the Paris region.
 The STP also provided oversight for the construction of the Réseau Express Régional and established the unified Carte orange fare payment system.
 In 1991, the STP was empowered to cover the entire Île-de-France region.

 The STP was reorganized into the Syndicat des transports d'Île-de-France (STIF) in 2000, giving the agency the ability to enter into competitive contracts with operators and more tightly control its expenses.
 This process of decentralization allowed the French Government to pass control of STIF to the Île-de-France regional government in 2005.
 In 2017, the agency was rebranded as Île-de-France Mobilités.

 History

-The origins of what is today known as ÎDF Mobilités can be traced back to the creation of Syndicat des Transports Parisiens (STP).
+The origins of Île-de-France Mobilités can be traced back to the creation of Syndicat des Transports Parisiens (STP).
 A prominent early activity of the organization was the creation of the Réseau Express Régional, the first line of which opened between Nation and Boissy-Saint-Léger in 1969 after seven years of construction.
 In 1975, as a means of simplifying the somewhat complicated fare collection across the disparate public transit systems across greater Paris, the Carte orange travel card was introduced.

 In 1991, the scope of responsibilities of the STP was extended to cover the entire Île-de-France region.
-One year later, tramway Line 1 opened between Bobigny and Saint-Denis, a ending a 35 years absence of trams in Île-de-France.
+One year later, tramway Line 1 opened between Bobigny and Saint-Denis, ending a 35 years absence of trams in Île-de-France.
 In 1998, the first fully automated Métro line, Line 14, was commissioned.